pupil-labs/pupil-docs/src/invisible/explainers/glasses-and-companion-device.md

   </v-img>
 </div>

-The Pupil Invisible glasses connect to the Companion Device (Android Phone) with a USB-C cable.
-The Companion Device supplies the glasses with power and receives the raw sensor data for storage and further processing.
+The Pupil Invisible glasses connect to the Companion device (Android Phone) with a USB-C cable.
+The Companion device supplies the glasses with power and receives the raw sensor data for storage and further processing.
 Use the Pupil Invisible Companion App to make recordings, preview real-time gaze and world video, stream data over the network, set up wearers, select templates, and preview and upload recordings to Pupil Cloud.

 ## Pupil Invisible Glasses